Skip to content

 Best for: People who want a big-name bank behind their savings.

 Marcus is Goldman Sachs’s consumer banking brand.
 4.40% APY, no minimum balance, no fees.
-The app is clean and simple.
-No checking account (savings only), so you will need a checking account elsewhere and link it for transfers.
+No checking account (savings only), so you will need a checking account elsewhere.
+Consistently among the top rate payers for years.
+FDIC insured.

 3. Ally Bank: 4.20% APY